BenWolst/odiffr/articles/getting-started.md

 Reports include: - Pass/fail statistics with visual cards - Failure reason breakdown - Diff statistics (min, median, mean, max) - Worst offenders table with thumbnails

+The `relative_paths` option is useful when you want to move or share the report along with the diff images folder.
+With relative paths, the report will find the images regardless of where the files are moved.

 ### One-Liner Workflow